Call Us Today On: 0330 808 1074

 With various tints designed to reflect heat and maintain internal temperatures.
 UPVC windows and doors offer improved insulation and more advanced technology.

-When double glazing was first introduced to the residential market, there were relatively few options when it came to the type of glass that was fitted.
+When double glazing was first introduced to the residential market, there were relatively few options regarding the type of glass that was fitted.
 However, homeowners now have a range of choices to consider when they’re having their property double-glazed.

-Although standard UPVC windows and doors are more robust and more durable than single glazed windows.
-You could enhance their performance even further by selecting toughened glass for your UPVC doors and windows.
+Although standard UPVC windows and doors are more robust and durable than single-glazed windows.
+You could enhance their performance further by selecting toughened glass for your UPVC doors and windows.

 Toughened glass, sometimes referred to as tempered glass, has been heated to increase its strength, so it’s even less likely to break.

 However, should the worst happen, A broken tempered glass window is expected to be less dangerous than standard glass.
 When tempered glass breaks, it doesn’t shatter.
 Instead, it fragments into small chunks, which pose less of a safety risk to anyone in or near the property.